-The South Georgia String Project, led by Director and Master Teacher Lauren Burns Hodges, is a joint venture of the Valdosta Symphony Orchestra and the Department of Music at Valdosta State University.
-The South Georgia String Project serves a dual purpose: first to provide an after-school music program where children can easily access low-cost stringed instrument instruction, and second to provide valuable, mentored teaching experience for music students at Valdosta State University.
+The South Georgia String Project, led by Director and Master Teacher Dr. Kristin Pfeifer Yu, is a joint venture of the Valdosta Symphony Orchestra and the Department of Music at Valdosta State University.
+The South Georgia String Project serves a dual purpose: first to provide an after-school music program where children can easily access low-cost string instrument instruction, and second to provide valuable, mentored teaching experience for music students at Valdosta State University.

 We offer carefully structured techniques classes, private lessons, and four levels of group classes.
 Exemplary music students from the university, supervised by experienced teachers, assist in instruction at all levels.
-Our beginning students use a modified Suzuki approach incorporating the Essential Elements for Strings method book.
-The Concert Strings and Allegro Strings group classes offer opportunities for intermediate levels.
-Our most advanced level is the Valdosta Symphony Youth Orchestra, a full orchestra that includes musicians from the community as well as Valdosta State University music students.
+Our beginning students use a modified Suzuki Method and Paul Rolland approach, incorporating the Essential Elements for Strings method book.
+The Intermezzo Strings and Chamber Strings group classes offer opportunities for expanding technique and musicianship at the intermediate levels with a string orchestra class model.
+Our most advanced level, the Valdosta Symphony Youth Orchestra, is a full orchestra that includes musicians from the community as well as Valdosta State University music students.

-- Providing public school-age children opportunities to learn to play stringed instruments
+- Providing school-age children and adults opportunities to learn to play string instruments

 - Supporting music-making opportunities for string students and teachers in order to facilitate the growth of area public school string and orchestra programs